ILIAS-eLearning/ILIAS/components/ILIAS/Survey/README.md

 - **Overview**: This view lists all questions, numbers of user who answered/skipped and median/arithmetic means per answer.
 - **Details**: This view will list detailed results per question including numbers of user who answered/skipped, most selected value, nr of selections, median/arithmetic means per answer.
 It will output the total number and percentage per answer option as table and bar chart.
 - **Per Participant**: This view includes a table listing all answers of all participants, their working time for the survey and finished timestamp.

+### 360° Survey Results Views

+- **Competence Results**: Lists the competence results calculated per appraisee.
+This presents a calculated level for each competence that has related answered questions.
+- **Overview**: Same as in standard survey, but aggregated per appraisee.
+- **Details**: Same as in standard survey, but aggregated per appraisee.
+- **Per Participant**: This view includes a table listing all answers of all raters, their working time for the survey and finished timestamp.
+The answers are listed without referencing the appraisees.
+All raters are listed as "Anonymous".

+### Self Evaluation Results Views

+- **Competence Results**: Lists the competence results calculated per participant.
+This presents a calculated level for each competence that has related answered questions.
+- **Overview**: Same as in standard survey - no separation of participants.
+- **Details**: Same as in standard survey - no separation of participants.
+- **Per Participant**: Same as in standard survey.

+### Individual Feebdack Results Views

+- **Competence Results**: Lists the competence results calculated per participant.
+This presents a calculated level for each competence that has related answered questions.
+- **Details**: Allows to select all appraisees.
+After selection the answers given by the raters for each question will be displayed (inkl. first/lastname of the raters).